Finistry

 • Unpaid PAYE and NI: The contractor owes the Income Tax and employer/employee National Insurance that should have been deducted — potentially going back several years

-• Loss of gross payment status: Contractors who misclassify workers can lose their GPS
+• Loss of gross payment status: Contractors who fail compliance tests can lose their gross payment status (GPS)

-• Employment rights claims: The worker may claim holiday pay, sick pay, and pension contributions
+• Employment rights claims: The worker may bring a claim for holiday pay, sick pay, or other employment rights

 For the Worker